person12-max/lab9/lab-09-main/README.md

 **Answer in a sentence here:** *why there may not be any performance gain here*.
 **If you can discuss this with your current teammate or another classmate, please do.**

-Because there is a lot of overhead with task creation and management that is Larter than the work being done.
+ANS : Because there is a lot of overhead with task creation and management that is Larter than the work being done.
 A possible solution to fix this could be to switch between serial and parallels implementations : Define to use parallelism over a certain threshold and use serial version if n is below that threshold.

 #### Example 5 - Computing PI 3.1415....